mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 across Pico resets, even when the board is unpowered

+## Power limits

+All of the output ports have limits on how much power they can handle.
+The ports are all designed to have ample limits for the typical sorts of devices used in virtual pinball machines, with the goal that you shouldn't have to spend a lot of time with a calculator figuring out if you're within the limits.
+But even so, you should do some rough calculations based on your devices to make sure you stay within the limits listed below.

+### Combined active current level - main board

+The combined current level for all devices on the main board that are active **at the same time** must not exceed 44A.

+This only applies to devices that are activated simultaneously.
+THe total load of all devices *connected* can be higher, as long as you don't attempt to run them all at the same time.

+(Rationale: all switched current ultimately flows through four pins on the 640445-x power supply connector, which are rated for 14A maximum per pin, yielding 56A total, or 44A after a 20% safety margin.)

+### Combined active current level - power board

+The power board has the same combined limit as the main board for devices activated **at the same time**, 44A, for the same reason.

+### MOSFET outputs (main board and power board)

+Each individual MOSFET output must not exceed 11A, 80% of the I<sub>D</sub>[Max] for the MOSFET selected (22A for FDPF085N10A).

+(Rationale: the 640445-x connector is rated for 14A maximum per pin, or 11A after a 20% safety margin.)

+### Flasher and strobe outputs (main board)

+Each individual flasher output must not exceed 800mA.
+This is enough current to run two typical 3W RGB LED channels in parallel.

+(Rationale: the connector is rated for 1A per pin maximum, and the ULN2803A is rated for 500mA per channel maximum, with each pin connected to two channels.
+This yields 800mA maximum with a 20% safety margin.)

+### Lamp outputs (power board)

+Each individual lamp output must not exceed 400mA.

+(Rationale: each channel is driven by a single ULN2803A channel, which is rated at 500mA maximum, or 400mA after a 20% safety margin.)

 ## ADS1115 ADC

 This should be installed if, and only if, you're using a potentiometer